Workplace & Career

 A few patterns turn a useful auto-reply into a liability.
 They are easy to miss because the message looks fine to you, the person who already knows the context.
 The sender does not.
 These are the ones worth fixing first.

 If you manage people, the stakes are higher.
 A team with no coverage plan ends up routing every absence through one overloaded person.
-Our guide to managing team coverage covers how to set this up so nobody is left guessing while a teammate is out.
+Our guide to leading a team covers how to set coverage up so nobody is left guessing.

 One more, often missed.
 Auto-replies can loop with mailing lists and other auto-replies, flooding inboxes.
-Most clients limit this by design, and you can read how the email auto-reply mechanism handles it, but it is worth confirming your reply fires once per sender, not once per message.
+Most clients limit this by design, and you can read how the email auto-reply mechanism handles it, but confirm your reply fires once per sender, not once per message.

 FAQ